County Government Reform

 Early Childhood Education

 The Chamber steadfastly supports early childhood education and full funding of pre-K and kindergarten programs.
 Targeted spending on our youngest children is simply a smart investment.
-The Chamber supports legislative initiatives to maintain early childhood education programs and initiatives.
+The Chamber supports legislative initiatives to maintain early childhood education programs.

 Long-Term, Strategic Education Funding